imfelixyeung/dse-sba-event-ticketing-system/README.md

 - Uses flutter `dart` to create a web application
   - Communicates to server api
 - Hosted by an express server `node.js`
-> Note: for developing purposes, all dummy users has a password of '20151529'
+> Note: for developing purposes, all dummy users has a purposefully set password of '20151529'

 ### Cli
 - Frontend